hzdavid/springtest-enhancer/README.md

 Please git clone it ,try to run/debug it in your ide.
 I am sure you will find that springtest-enhancer is useful if you write test program by spring test.

-If you have some problems or suggestions, you can send mail to me at hzdavid2009@gmail.com.
-My name is david!